 We must also ensure our economy is well positioned to adapt to a low-carbon future and a revolution in digitalisation, otherwise we could see very negative economic and employment impacts in the future.

-The Future Jobs Initiative will be organised around five pillars including
+The Future Jobs Ireland Framework will be organised around five pillars including

 2019 will see approximately 20 impactful and deliverable actions that will enhance the resilience of our economy and ensure we are well placed to exploit future economic opportunities.